mejongetje/pwManager/README.md

 Run pwmanager.py.
 You'll be asked for your manager password.
 You'll see a menu with 5 options:
-  1. Show List <-- shows list with all passwords and services
+  1. Show List <-- shows the decrypted list with all services and passwords
-  2. Search List
+  2. Search List <-- search for a service in your list
-  3. Add Service
+  3. Add Service <-- add a service and password to your list
-  4. Update Service
+  4. Update Service <-- update an existing service in your list
-  5. Close
+  5. Close <-- will encrypt the list and close the program

 TROUBLE SHOOTING